 Clarence Ward Archive (National Gallery of Art, Department of Image Collections)

-The Clarence Ward Archive focuses on French Medieval architecture and American architecture and consists of over 6000 large-format nitrate negatives.
-These negatives were the product of photographic campaigns undertaken by Clarence Ward (1884-1973) during the 1920s and 1930s, with the assistance of Arthur Princehorn (1904-2001), staff photographer at Oberlin College.
-Ward himself was a distinguished professor of art history at Oberlin College, as well as the founder of the college's Art Library and the first director of the campus museum, the Allen Memorial Art Museum.
-In addition to pursing his scholarly interests in Medieval French and American architecture, Ward was a practicing architect, who designed a number of buildings in the Oberlin community.
-Since Ward conducted his French photographic campaigns during the early part of the 20th century, the resulting photographs provide vital documentation of many structures that were subsequently damaged during World War II.
+The Clarence Ward Archive holds material on both French Medieval and American architecture, consisting of thousands of large-format nitrate negatives, the product of photographic campaigns undertaken by Clarence Ward (1884-1973) during the 1920s and 1930s, with the assistance of Arthur Princehorn (1904-2001), staff photographer at Oberlin College.
+Ward was a distinguished professor of art history at Oberlin, as well as the founder of the college's Art Library and the first director of the campus museum, the Allen Memorial Art Museum.
+Ward was also a practicing architect, who designed a number of buildings in the Oberlin community.
+Since he conducted his French campaigns during the early part of the 20th century, the resulting photographs provide vital documentation of many structures that were subsequently damaged during World War II.
 Indeed, according to Caroline Bruzelius, Anne M. Cogan Professor of Art History at Duke University, “The Clarence Ward archive of photographs of medieval buildings is an immensely important source for high quality images of Romanesque and Gothic architecture.
 To many students and scholars, these photographs will already be familiar from Jean Bony's book on Gothic Architecture in France, as well as other scholarly publications.
 Clarence Ward looked at, and photographed, buildings with the eye of an architectural historian, so that his pictures are especially valuable for the history of construction technique and architectural design.
 Moreover, a good proportion of the photographs were taken before the destruction wrought by World War II.”